You have reached an assistive resource

 The various brands of Christ-based worship which may occupy organists from time to time are simply a faint reflection of the fact that, during the formative days of the church, local congregations became sharply divided over debates and differences; since then this distancing has never failed to keep growing.
 We organists come upon a staggering number of denominational sects, clans, and creeds each having arrived at their own self-perceived summit of theological purity.
 Even though the apostle Paul and others worked day and night to prevent it, many from the crowds in various 1st century cities who heard the gospel of grace preached fell prey to error and positions of imposture to where a fair amount of the good work he and others had started in the name of progressive revelation from God, sadly, was undone.
 From city to city these believers became imperfectly joined, lacking the same mind and judgment for which Paul pleaded for them to keep (1Cor.
 1:10).

-NOTE: The gospel of grace which saves today was a mystery kept hidden until AFTER Christ had recruited one of His biggest haters (Saul of Tarsus, later the apostle Paul) by knocking him down and blinding him on the Damascus road [c.
-34 A.D.].
 The term Churchianity refers to Christ-based denominational religion governed by various man-made institutions, each one being an organized, integrated whole, which promote their own tenets and insist that there is no religious truth outside their own membership.
 The term Christian Bibliology encompasses the understanding that the church Jesus is building up is a spiritual organism made up believers in whom the Holy Spirit, the Spirit of Christ, indwells from trusting and believing on the Son of God and which places God's Word rather than denominational doctrine as final authority in all matters of Christian faith and practice.
-Those in the body of Christ are new creatures saved by Paul's gospel who take up the whole armor of God (Eph.
+Those in the body of Christ are new creatures born again of the Spirit who take up the whole armor of God (Eph.
 6:13-17), give freely out of a cheerful heart to others in need, define fellowship as two or three gathered together in His name, and teach no means of salvation or justification apart from Christ Jesus alone.
 And so, with all of this variance at play, we organists can expect those worship centers where we spend our time publicly practicing our art on the instrument at hand to be all over the map when it comes to which parts of faith are focused upon, the ways congregants are taught to live out their beliefs, and the ways they choose to set up their individual governance and outreach, including their music ministries.

 Organists these days are having to ply their art within a very unique and peculiar work environment.
 Many churches are struggling for attendance and having a hard time meeting expenses.
 The organ itself is not dying, people still love it, but more churches are closing than new ones are appearing, job openings for organists for the most part are disappearing, and the pay, if any, offered to musicians is ridiculously low.
 The main forces driving this state of affairs are: 1) the biblically predicted abandoning of faith among some in these latter times (1Tim.
 4:1), and 2) a pervading movement within the churches that intentionally undermines fundamental bibliology by eroding differences in the gospels, nurturing a compatibility inconsistent with the biblical mandate for separation.
 In time God will remove such a church from its existence in the ministry which ignores this or any other injunctions of His [Rev 2 & 3].
-Fundamental bibliology is not rooted merely in a denominational clan or creed; it is realized exclusively in the Word of God rightly divided, a reference to keeping disjoined such things as the kingdom gospel from the mystery gospel of grace, Israel from the church, Mosaic law from belief on Jesus, works of the law from faith-perfecting works, circumcision from uncircumcision, belief in a coming King from faith and trust in Jesus and His cross, and water baptism from dry baptism (Holy Spirit).
+Fundamental bibliology is not rooted exclusively in denominational creed; it is realized exclusively in the Word of God.

 Steven Pressfield, in his book The War Of Art, discusses another natural inhibiting force he calls resistance [See blog, The Book].
 His book explains how, in contemplating our next creative project, resistance is not simply out to discourage us from trying but is hell bent on killing our interest, that it operates with presumed, bogus, pseudo-authority, falsely and brazenly posing as an indefectible, sham-phoney absolute.
 But since it feeds on fear it can be controlled and rendered ineffective simply by denying it the fuel that feeds it.
 Thus the thing to do when resistance tells us to play it safe at all costs is to use it as a compass.
 The moment we sense the winds of resistance blowing in our faces telling us to avoid setting out on that new creative path because it's just too uncertain to undertake, we need to deliberately ignore that voice even if it's screaming in our ears, do a 180 degree about face, and head directly into it with confidence.
 The resulting discoveries and unexpected successes we can thereby experience explain how the most unlikely people have been able to achieve some of the most singular and creative accomplishments.
 They did it by taking the bull by the horns, showing fear the door, and having the courage to forge ahead, sweep their minds free of misgivings, and send resistance packing.
 More than any other single thing, ATTITUDE determines our attainment.
 By turning the tables on resistance like this and by continuing to acknowledge the heavenly realm as the wellspring of our wisdom and strength we position ourselves to be supremely poised to discover new and surprising things about ourselves, capabilities we thought we never had.
 Guaranteed.